Trex Co SVP Sold $98K In Company Stock - Trex Co (NYSE:TREX)

 Now trade stocks online commission free with Charles Schwab, a trusted and complete investment firm.

-In the domain of transactions, investors frequently turn their focus to those taking place in the open market, as meticulously outlined in Table I of the Form 4 filing.
-A P in Box 3 indicates a purchase, while S signifies a sale.
+When analyzing transactions, investors tend to focus on those in the open market, detailed in Table I of the Form 4 filing.
+A P in Box 3 denotes a purchase,while S signifies a sale.
 Transaction code C signals the conversion of an option, and transaction code A denotes a grant, award, or other acquisition of securities from the company.

 Check Out The Full List Of Trex Co's Insider Trades.